Alfred Nobel: Monument to Alfred Nobel

+Criticism

-Criticism of Nobel focuses on his leading role in weapons manufacturing and sales, and some question his motives in creating his prizes, suggesting they are intended to improve his reputation.
+Criticism of Nobel focuses on his leading role in weapons manufacturing and sales.
+Some people question his motives in creating his prizes, suggesting they are intended to improve his reputation.
+For example, the 1984 public artwork Nobel Metamorphoses in Troisdorf, Germany – at the time the location of the Dynamit Nobel headquarters, the sculpture critically contrasts war death statistics to peace prize recipients since the latter's inauguration in 1901.